swcarpentry/r-novice-inflammation/episodes/07-knitr-R.Rmd

 teaching: 30
 exercises: 0
 questions:
-- "How can I put put my text, code, and results all in one document?"
+- "How can I put my text, code, and results all in one document?"
 - "How do I use `knitr`?"
 - "How do I write in Markdown?"
 objectives: